nfoster1492/ClassMateBot-1/docs/Groups/connect.md

 Successful execution of this command will create private text channels for all occupied groups for the users in the server.

 ![image](https://user-images.githubusercontent.com/89809302/140448623-d3cb5658-b3cc-4ffa-a984-679fc20fbc9f.png)

+# Aliases

+This function can also be called with one or more aliases, or different names reffering to the same function.
+Here are the aliases for this function:

+ - connectGroups